darxh/Cognito/README.md

 ## Key Features

-- **AI-Powered Conversations**: Integration with Google Gemini 2.5 Flash
+-   **AI-Powered Conversations**: Integration with Google Gemini 2.5 Flash.
+-   **Voice Input**: Hands-free messaging using the browser's built-in Speech Recognition API.
-- **Secure Authentication**: JWT-based auth with encrypted passwords
+-   **Secure Authentication**: JWT-based auth with encrypted passwords using Bcrypt.
-- **Thread Management**: Create, view, and organize multiple conversations
+-   **Thread Management**: Create, view, delete, and organize multiple conversations.
-- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile
-- **Persistent Storage**: All conversations saved to the cloud
+-   **Persistent Storage**: All conversations are saved to a MongoDB cloud database.
+-   **Dynamic Animated UI**: Features a beautiful, animated aurora background powered by WebGL (ogl).
+-   **Markdown Support**: Renders AI responses with rich text formatting and syntax-highlighted code blocks.
-- **Real-time Responses**: Fast API integration with loading indicators
+-   **Real-time Responses**: Fast API integration with loading indicators from `react-spinners`.
-- **Markdown Support**: Rich text formatting with syntax-highlighted code blocks
+-   **Responsive Design**: Works seamlessly on desktop, tablet, and mobile.

 ---

 ## Tech Stack

 ### Frontend
 -   React 19 with Vite
 -   React Router for navigation
 -   React Markdown for message rendering
+-   **ogl**: WebGL library for the animated `DarkVeil` background.
+-   **react-spinners**: For loading animations.
+-   **uuid**: For client-side generation of new thread IDs.
 -   Modern CSS with responsive design

 ### Backend
 - Node.js & Express